dragunat2016/Diabetes_Prediction/README.md

 # Recomendations

 * The CDC should use the logistical regression model in their application.

-* Create education materials for people to take and monitor their own blood pressure.
-Blood pressure was one off the top features influencing model prediction on diabetes status.
+* Consider a strategy around educating people to take their blood pressure on a regular basis since it was one of the top features.

-* Providers who see people with high cholesterol should also screen for diabetes.
-High cholesterol was another feature that models gave significant weight in their predictions.
+* Providers who see people with high cholesterol should also screen for diabetes since high cholesterol was another top feature.

-* Work with policy makers to identify ways to improve the general health and fitness of Americans.
-General Health was the most correlated feature with diabetes.
+* Continue advocating for policy/strategies that aim to improve the general health and fitness of Americans.
+Low health was the most correlated feature with diabetes.

 # Future Projects

-* Go through the data sets the BRFSS has produced through the years.
-Measure the rate of diabetes and other factors to predict the trends across the country of these sicknesses.
+* Evaluate previous BRFSS data sets.
+Measure the rate of diabetes and other chronic conditions to find their trends across the country.
 * Use the model to create an application on the CDC's website that allows a person to enter their data and get a diabetic risk score.
 * Further investigate a strategy around making it easier for people to take and track their blood pressure.
 It was found to be the greatest predictor around diabetes.